 Damien Geradin is Professor of Law.
 He teaches and writes in the areas of antitrust law, intellectual property, and regulated industries.
 He has published extensively on the application of antitrust in the high technology sector with a focus on licensing issues.
-He is the co-author of the leading treatise Global Antitrust Law & Economics (Foundation Press, 2nd ed., 2012) and EU Competition Law & Economics (Oxford University Press, 2012).
+He is the co-author of the casebook, Global Antitrust Law & Economics (Foundation Press, 2nd ed., 2012) and of the leading treatise, EU Competition Law & Economics (Oxford University Press, 2012).
 He is also the co-editor of the Journal of Competition Law & Economics (Oxford University Press).

 Professor Geradin graduated magna cum laude from the University of Liège in Belgium.
 He then obtained an LL.M. from King’s College and a Ph.D. from Cambridge University.
 He was a Fulbright visiting lecturer at Yale Law School and held visiting Professorships at Columbia Law School, Harvard Law School, Michigan Law School, Peking University, and UCLA School of Law.
 Immediately prior to joining George Mason, he was a William W. Cook Global Law Professor at the University of Michigan Law School.
 In addition to teaching at George Mason, Professor Geradin is the founder of EDGE Legal Thinking, a Brussels-based law firm, and a Professor of Competition Law & Economics at Tilburg University (the Netherlands).